Saturday, April 11, 2026

 Girgashites, who were they?

 The Girgashites are in my view the most mysterious Canaanite tribe.
 The five tribes only mentioned in the Table of Nations may seem like a mystery at first but they can each be solidly identified with known cities in the Akkar District of Lebanon or Syria north of Lebanon.
-They are not included in the list of nations the Israelites are later to drive out of the land because they had no presence within the land.
+They are not included in the list of nations the Israelites are later to drive out of the land because they had no presence within that land.

 In Jerusalem Talmud Shevit 6:1:13 Rabbi Samuel Nahman said;